 Work, for the purpose of meeting the 24-month limit, is defined as participation in one or more activities for a minimum of 5 hours per week (averaged).
+The Worker should not place those participants who are only completing the minimum number of hours into time-limited activities, such as Job Readiness.
 The activities in which the parent or caretaker may participate and be considered engaged in work include, but are not limited to, the following: